SochDB Performance

 Reproducing Benchmarks

-cargo run -p benchmarks --release
+cargo run -p sochdb-bench --release